Magnesium for Sleep & Stress in Pakistan: Complete Guide 2026

 Why Calco Fit stands out:

-- Magnesium glycinate form — highest bioavailability
+- Magnesium glycinate form, with the highest bioavailability

 - Developed by Yellow Pink's in-house formulation team

-- Local Pakistani product at accessible pricing
+- A local Pakistani product at accessible pricing

 - No harsh laxative effect